klaarnut/user-docs/en/website-template.md

 ---------------------------------------------------------------------------------------------------

-<a name="publish"></a>
 ## Publish

-Just click **Save** button, your website will online immediatly.
+Just click **Save** button, your website will online immediately.
 No longer PUBLISH BUTTON.
 It's a new save system in a single Save button that brings your website online in a blink!

 ![image](images/website_template/img_publish_website.png)